Andres0945/sakila-sql-case-study/README.md

 The analysis includes:

--SQL queries to answer realistic business questions.
+- SQL queries to answer realistic business questions.
--CSV exports with query results.
+- CSV exports with query results.
--Power BI visualizations of selected insights.
+- Power BI visualizations of selected insights.
--Business conclusions and recommendations.
+- Business conclusions and recommendations.